protonemedia/laravel-analytics-event-tracking/README.md

 This package comes with a `@sendAnalyticsClientId` directive that stores the `Client ID` from the GA front-end to your Laravel backend.

 It uses the [Axios HTTP library](https://github.com/axios/axios) the make an asynchronous POST request.
-Axios was choosen as it is provided by default in Laravel in the `resources/js/bootstrap.js` file.
+Axios was choosen because it is provided by default in Laravel in the `resources/js/bootstrap.js` file.

 Add the directive somewhere after initializing/configuring GA.
 The POST request will only be made if the `Client ID` isn't stored yet or when it's refreshed.